 Laboratory Tests for Chronic Pancreatitis

 Laboratory tests can also help doctors determine if you have chronic pancreatitis.
-These tests look for signs of inflammation and other conditions related to acute and chronic pancreatitis, such as malabsorption (poor absorption of nutrients).
+These tests look for signs of inflammation (inflammatory markers) and other conditions related to acute and chronic pancreatitis, such as malabsorption (poor absorption of nutrients).

 Laboratory tests for pancreatitis include:

 - Lipase Test to measure lipase levels in your blood.
 Lipase is a digestive enzyme that is primarily made in your pancreas and helps your body digest fats.
 When lipase levels are too high, it indicates that there is damage to your pancreas and you may have acute or chronic pancreatitis.

 - Amylase Test to measure amylase levels in your blood or urine (pee).
 Like lipase, amylase is also primarily made in your pancreas.
 However, this digestive enzyme helps you process carbohydrates.
 When amylase levels are too high or too low, it can be a sign of a problem with your pancreas or salivary glands (which make saliva).

 - Stool (Pancreatic Elastase) Test to measure elastase levels in your stool (poop).
 This stool test helps determine if your elastase levels are low, which shows that your pancreas is not producing enough enzymes (EPI) to digest fat.